wincaton/week2labs/README.md

 ## Instructor-led Lab

 1. In JupyterLab, open the instructor-led lab file: 02_Instructor_Lab.ipynb
+2. Modify the file name to include your last name
+  * 02_Instructor_Lab_*YourLastNameHere*.ipynb
-2. Review the instructions provided in the Markdown cell
+3. Review the instructions provided in the Markdown cell
-3. Complete the tasks required for this lab
+4. Complete the tasks required for this lab
-4. Routinely save your notebook to ensure that you do not lose your work
+5. Routinely save your notebook to ensure that you do not lose your work
-5. Double check that output for your code cells is saved in your notebook
+6. Double check that output for your code cells is saved in your notebook
-6. Push your notebook to GitHub
+7. Push your notebook to GitHub
+8. In Canvas, submit the GitHub URL for your lab on the assignment page
+  * e.g., github.com/small0live/week2labs/02_Instructor_Lab_Newton.ipynb

 ## Independent Lab

 1. Review the instructions for this lab provided in the [Independent_Lab.md](/Independent_Lab.md) file
-2. In JupyterLab, create a new Python notebook (Python 3 ipykernal)
+2. In JupyterLab, create a new Python notebook
+  * Python 3 (ipykernal)
-3. Name your notebook according to naming convention specified in Canvas: 02_Independent_Lab.ipynb
+3. Name your notebook according to naming convention specified in Canvas
+  * 02_Independent_Lab_*YourLastNameHere*.ipynb
 4. Complete the tasks required for this lab
 5. Routinely save your notebook to ensure that you do not lose your work
 6. Double check that output for your code cells is saved in your notebook
 7. Push your notebook to GitHub
+8. In Canvas, submit the GitHub URL for your lab on the assignment page
+  * e.g., github.com/small0live/week2labs/02_Independent_Lab_Newton.ipynb

-Note: make sure to shut down your instance of JupyterLab once you completed your assignments!
+Make sure to shut down your instance of JupyterLab when you have finished work on your notebooks!